From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Final Thoughts

-On the surface, Canva acquisition of Affinity is just a business merger.
+On the surface, Canva's acquisition of Affinity is just a business merger.
 At its core, it is a battle over control.

-Users anger is not unfounded.
-They chose Affinity to escape subscription tyranny, only to find themselves in another big company embrace.
+Users' anger is not unfounded.
+They chose Affinity to escape subscription tyranny, only to find themselves in another big company's embrace.
+While Canva's current moves seem friendly enough, history has taught us too many lessons - every "free forever" promise can be overturned in some boardroom meeting.

 Open source communities are rising.
 Vertical tools are emerging.
 User choice is expanding.
 That is good.